-- Cherry Juice can be very effective and increasing the amount of time you sleep.
-According to a study at Louisiana State University, people with insomnia who drank eight ounces of Montmorency tart cherry juice in the morning and at night slept and average of 84 minutes longer than those who received a placebo.
+- Tart Cherry Juice can be very effective and increase the amount of time you sleep.
+According to a study at Louisiana State University, people with insomnia who drank eight ounces of tart cherry juice in the morning and at night slept an average of 84 minutes longer than those who received a placebo.

 - Try supplementing with Magnesium.
 It is estimated that between 70% and 80% of American’s aren’t getting enough.
 Magnesium is one of nature’s best relaxation secrets.
 When you are stressed, calcium can get into your cells and cause tension.
 Magnesium helps balance this and can help to fight stress and improve sleep.